UP | HOME

 As aforementioned, classical conditioning influences the connotations associated with words, which affects what people think words mean.
 The repeated associations and classical conditioning of semantics can only occur when the associations evade people’s Selective Attention.
 If we fail to pay enough attention to how words and concepts are defined, our preconceptions of the ideas will influence how we think about them.
 As we shall see in the videos below, humans have limited attention spans, so it’s always possible for someone to sneak details into our thoughts without us noticing, perhaps as a truth sandwich.

 When words are construed to evade people’s selective attention, this tends to result in false equivocation fallacies, contradictory beliefs, and double standards.
-Selective Attention thus plays a major role in forming our belief networks.
+Selective Attention thus plays a major role in forming belief networks.

 Since every person has their selective attention focused on different subjects, different people will notice or fail to notice when the mental definitions and language corpuses stored in their minds are influencing their thoughts.
 The key to expanding our selective attention is to add variety to our thought processes, avoid echo chambers and ideological circles, and explore other people’s perspectives and worldviews.
 As subjects, we have limited knowledge about the world.
 Every person’s perspective is different and has different assumptions.
 Exploring other perspectives allows us to bring our unexamined assumptions and definitions into our consciousness and critique them, which is the main goal of philosophy.